redhat-beyond/documents/tutorial/part-5.md

 vagrant up
 ```

-{% alert %}To properly test everything you need to also delete the `db.sqlite3` file
+{% rhalert %}To properly test everything you need to also delete the `db.sqlite3` file
 before bringing the VM up again.
 Otherwise the same file will be reused by the
-newly started VM, and the migrations will be skipped.{% endalert %}
+newly started VM, and the migrations will be skipped.{% endrhalert %}

 When everything works well, the vagrant up output should show the migrations
 running before the application server is started.